 HHFM is a pioneer in bringing farmers’ markets to low-income New Yorkers and underserved neighborhoods.
 Today, we are one the largest managers of farmers’ markets in New York City.
 HHFM operates locations throughout the city, and serves more than 250,000 shoppers a year.

-Harvest Home Farmer’s Markets work in partnership with farmers from the metropolitan region, to bring affordable fresh fruits and vegetables to neighborhoods.
+Harvest Home Farmer’s Market works in partnership with farmers from the metropolitan region, to bring affordable fresh fruits and vegetables to neighborhoods.
 HHFM collaborates with community organizations, churches, and elected officials.
 HHFMs accept cash, debit/credit, electronic benefit transfers (EBTs), Supplemental Nutrition Assistance Program benefits (SNAP), and Women Infant and Children and Senior Farmers Market Nutrition Program vouchers (WIC-FMNP), as well as New York City subsidy coupons for low-income residents.

 All forms of Payment Accepted